amirmasoudabdol/amirmasoudabdol.name/_posts/2022-07-14-qmake-to-cmake.md

 R packages that are necessary to the function of JASP needs to be installed inside the R Framework and shipped within the final binary.[^4] Some of the R packages like [RInside](http://dirk.eddelbuettel.com/code/rinside.html) and [Rcpp](https://www.rcpp.org) are needed during the build, as they need to be linked against the `libR-Interface` and consequently `JASPEngine`; as a results they need to be treated differently.
 More on this later.

 JASP modules are basically extended R packages with some QML files that are being used by JASP to construct the graphic user interface for each module, i.e., all those controls and checkboxes.
 In addition, they know how to prepare, and pass their results back to JASP.
-These modules need to be installed and shipped within the final binary, and they don't necessary need to be available during the build.
+These modules need to be installed and shipped within the final binary, and they do not necessary need to be available during the build.

 The process of installing both the R packages and JASP modules are being handled by CMake either during the configuration or at the build step, more on this later.